 One way is to point out the necessity of tradition for knowledge.
-Good sense and judgement are necessary for knowledge of the world.
+That is a consequence of the ineradicable personal, social, and informal aspects of knowledge of the world.
+Good sense and judgement are necessary for knowledge.
 They're necessary for science itself.
 Descartes thought he could take good sense for granted:

-Good sense is, of all things among men, the most equally distributed: for every one thinks himself so abundantly provided with it, that those even who are the most difficult to satisfy in everything else, do not usually desire a larger measure of this quality than they already possess.
+Good sense is, of all things among men, the most equally distributed: for every one thinks himself so abundantly provided with it, that those even who are the most difficult to satisfy in everything else, do not usually desire a larger measure of this quality than they already possess.3

 It's a very amusing quotation.
 Descartes meant it literally though.
 He had to mean it literally, because otherwise his system of universal clear knowledge based on individual subjective experience couldn't work.
-Judgement and good sense can't be pinned down and defined, so unless Descartes can assume them away as an issue, by claiming everyone has as much as he needs, knowledge can't be made clear and rigorous in the way he wants.
+Judgement and good sense can't be pinned down and defined, so unless Descartes can assume them away as an issue, by claiming everyone has as much as he needs, knowledge can't be made clear, rigorous, and unified in the way he wants.